19 September 2012

 This is a rare opportunity to take a tour through the history of Australian children’s literature with the master, considered the world’s foremost authority on this subject.
 From the early days when children’s literature and indeed Australian children’s literature was derided as fanciful to the current body of work and the acknowledgement of the importance of different voices in the acquisition of language, literacy and their imperative role in education.
 There is a distinct and recognised canon of Australian children’s literature which has been chronicled and assessed by Saxby in his seminal works.
 Is he now working on the latest ‘chapter’ – the period from 1990.

-One of a number of Faculty of Education & Social Work events recognising the National Year of Reading, Saxby will be in conversation with Professor Geoff Williams.
+One of a number of Sydney School of Education & Social Work events recognising the National Year of Reading, Saxby will be in conversation with Professor Geoff Williams.

 Lecture Theatre 351